PDLT-University-of-York/test-split-site/docs/ultra/content-visibility.md

 ### Multiple rules

 Multiple rules can be added to the same item to set different release conditions for different students.
-For example, use two rules to give one group early access to an item before releasing it to all students:
+For example, use two rules to give one group early access to an item before releasing it to all students
+:

 - *Rule 1*: release to the early access group on date 1
 - *Rule 2*: release to all users on date 2